The Timothy Syndrome Alliance (TSA) is excited to host our Connect CACNA1C Global Network Conference in Cardiff on the 22-23 July 2026.

 Our programme featured presentations by members of our Scientific Advisory Board and guest speakers, all experts in their respective fields.
 In addition, we had two breakout discussion rooms and a dedicated Q&A session where speakers were available to address questions.
 Using the inclusive Wordly Translation app, participants engaged in real-time listening or reading along in their preferred language.

-All six presentations from the day are now available with language subtitles (Brazilian Portuguese, Chinese, English, Finnish, French, German, Italian, Norwegian, Russian, Spanish and Turkish).
+All 6 presentations from the day are now available with language subtitles (Brazilian Portuguese, Chinese, English, Finnish, French, German, Italian, Norwegian, Russian, Spanish and Turkish).
 While we cannot guarantee perfect translation, as that is not possible with AI, our approach in preparing these presentations has eliminated transcription errors that by definition contribute to ultimate translation errors.

 We hope these will leave you feeling inspired and well-informed about the latest advancements in the field of CACNA1C.
 Together, we can turn hope into action, driving advocacy forward and creating a significant impact on the lives of those affected.